pedrocor12/rats_drug_study/README.md

 Calculating the difference between the sample estimate which is the difference from the means before and after divided by the weigh

+Concluding the acceptance of H0 as the p-value is less than 0.05, and rejection of the null hypothesis, proving that the treatment makes the mice gain weight.